BartleyR/dotfiles/README.md

 4. Run the bootstrap script: `sh bootstrap.sh`
 5. Restart your terminal

-The script now includes the options to install [Oh My ZSH](https://ohmyz.sh) as well as the [Powerlevel9k theme](https://github.com/Powerlevel9k/powerlevel9k).
-These can also be installed separately.
+The script now includes the options to install [Oh My ZSH](https://ohmyz.sh) as well as the [Powerlevel9k theme](https://github.com/Powerlevel9k/powerlevel9k), but they can also be installed separately.
 The Powerlevel9k theme requires [Powerline fonts](https://github.com/powerline/fonts) or a similar font package.
-These **are not** installed by the bootstrap script, but the script provides directions for Linux users to install on their own.
-Complete [installation instructions for Powerline fonts](https://github.com/powerline/fonts) are available for other operating systems.
+More information about requirements is in the section below.

 ## Requirements
 This custom dotfile environment relies on the [Z shell](https://en.wikipedia.org/wiki/Z_shell) (zsh).
 If you wish to use the Bash shell, you can still use the individual dotfiles and source them in your `.bashrc` file.